yash91989201/car-rental-dashboard/README.md

 ## Features

 - **Login & Authentication**: Secure login (email & password, with registration on first sign-in), using NextAuth.
-- **Dashboard**: Paginated, sortable table view of all car rental listings, fetched from an API (mock or SQLite-backed).
+- **Dashboard**: Paginated, sortable table view of all car rental listings, fetched from an API (SQLite-backed).
 - **Actionable Table**: Each listing row provides Approve, Reject, Edit, and Delete actions.
 Approve/Reject update listing status immediately.
 - **Edit Listings**: Editing opens a form with pre-filled data for updating car name, description, or owner.
 - **Generate Mock Listings**: Quickly populate the database with demo data for easy testing.